MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2025

+- Coherence Mechanisms for Provable Self-Improvement. [[paper]](https://arxiv.org/abs/2511.08440)
+  - Mehryar Mohri, Jon Schneider, Yifan Wu.
+  - Key Word: Self-Improvement; Self-Correction; Invariance; Data Augmentation; Self-Distillation.
+  - <details><summary>Digest</summary> This paper introduces a formal framework for self-improvement in large language models based on the principle of coherence—ensuring that model outputs remain consistent under transformations that preserve the task.
+Using projection-based updates, the framework refines a baseline model to be more coherent while staying close to its original behavior, with theoretical guarantees of monotonic improvement measured by reduced Bregman divergence.
+The analysis covers both direct and two-step projection methods, extends to non-ideal and empirical settings, and culminates in a characterization theorem showing that any provably improving mechanism must conform to coherence, establishing it as a fundamental and necessary principle for self-improvement.

 - Position: Many generalization measures for deep learning are fragile. [[paper]](https://arxiv.org/abs/2510.18934)
   - Shuofeng Zhang, Ard Louis.
   - Key Word: Generalization Measures; Position.